evanx/component-validator/README.md

 - supports declarative validation of customisable properties.
 - supports programmable system configuration "transforms" that provide constituent component configurations.
 - supports using third-party tools such as `gulp` for configuration pipelines
-- initialises each required component as per its required configuration properties and service dependencies.
+- initialises each required component as per its required configuration properties and context dependencies.
 - advises components to `start` when the system is ready e.g. all components have been successfully initialised
 - initiates a graceful shutdown of all components
 - supports multiple instances of the same component